 Social proof can come in many forms, but videos are the most powerful.
 According to Wyzowl, video content is twice as likely to be shared on social media.
 After someone watches a video they enjoyed, they’ll likely share it on their social channels.
 In fact, 92% of mobile video consumers share videos with others.

 By encouraging your customers to create and share their positive experiences with your brand, you’ll not only build trust but also a brand community on social media.
-Promoters of your brand often turn into advocates and may share content on their social media even beyond their testimonial.
+Promoters of your brand often turn into advocates and may share content on their social media even beyond their testimonials.

 4. They Tell a Story